Skip to main content

 * `interactionType`: Interaction type of payload.

-* `requestId`: Matching request ID from request.
+* `requestId`: A unique ID assigned to the request.

 * `authentication`